Aphaniteja/ner/README.md

 Download [fasttext](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip)
 Unzip and put it in 'data' folder.

+If you use pretrained word embeddings use a smaller learning rate.

 #### Usage:
 1) Install the requirements
 2) Run ```python main.py ``` to see the results on model trained with default arguments.